Net Worth Update August 2010 (+1.56) – RRSP Contribution

 What do you typically do with cash sitting in an investment account?
 Do you simply put it in a money market fund?
 Or perhaps short term bonds?

 I haven’t been doing too much buying lately, with most of the action happening within the RESP acccount.
 If you recall, the RESP account is indexed with the TD e-Series set of low cost mutal funds.
 As it’s a common theme, it was close to 40% cash, but I managed to transfer some to the various funds during the correction in July.
-I’ll be moving more of the cash with every market dip going foward.
+I’ll be moving more of the cash with every market dip going forward.

 In terms of savings, besides the contributions, our cash savings was stronger than usual as we finally collected on some long overdue receivables.